 Indian weddings are all about traditions and heritage.
 No matter how “modern” one might be, tradition remains the essence of every Indian wedding.
-Having said that, there is no denying that there are many international trends that have had a big influence on the Indian weddings.
+Having said that, there is no denying that there are many international trends that have had a big influence on Indian weddings.
 Westernization has hugely affected the way Indian weddings are planned and carried out.
 The young couples love tradition but with a dash of modernity!
 More and more couples want a global kind of wedding, that becomes an event to remember not just for them, but for everyone who attends it.

 The travelling enthusiast young Indian would love to make their day all the more special, and if budget is an issue, an international destination wedding can be easily replaced with exotic Indian wedding destinations like Goa, Kerala and Rajasthan.
 The serene and classy environment adds wanderlust for a fairy tale set-up.
 Just like most international weddings, Indian weddings are no longer considered to be a herculean task (thanks to all the help from wedding planners), but rather a time when friends and family get together to have lots of fun.

 There has also been a major shift in the bride’s outfit.
-The Indian bride is now seen in colors apart from the traditional red and shades of green.
+The Indian bride is now seen in colours apart from the traditional red and shades of green.
 Yellow and even white are now gaining popularity.
 Different styles of hair-dos and makeup have also made way.
-The wedding guests are also seen following different color schemes for different wedding ceremonies, from an all yellow in the “Haldi Function”, to an all-white tempo for the “Sangeet”.
-The sangeet pictures and videos of Bollywood actress Sonam Kapoor awed everyone, with every guest was clad in shades of white.
-More and more people are opting for pastel and sorbet shades especially for summer weddings.
+The wedding guests are also seen following different colour schemes for different wedding ceremonies, from an all yellow in the “Haldi Function”, to an all-white tempo for the “Sangeet”.
+The sangeet pictures and videos of Bollywood actress Sonam Kapoor awed everyone, with every guest clad in shades of white.
+More and more people are opting for pastel and sorbet shades, especially for summer weddings.

-Unlike before, when long forgotten friends and relatives were also invited to the weddings, just like international weddings, the guest-list of an Indian wedding is now planned more articulately.
+Unlike before, when long-forgotten friends and relatives were also invited to weddings, just like international weddings, the guest-list of an Indian wedding is now planned more articulately.
 This also makes it easier to make each guest feel more special and truly a part of the big day.
 Parting gifts with their names on, specific photo-shoots, allotted tables at ceremonies etc. are ways to make everyone feel extra special.

 This Indo-western fusion of the wedding trends is nothing less than an opulent celebration and has further added more glitter and sophistication to the Indian wedding industry.
-There is no doubt that international trends that have started showing up in Indian weddings, and they are here to stay!
+There is no doubt that international trends have started showing up in Indian weddings, and they are here to stay!